mimmato/portfolio/README.md

 </p>

 ## GETTING STARTED 🚀
 The purpose of this portfolio page is to demonstrate knowledge in the field of software testing and quality assurance.
 I will be updating the contents over time as I learn new skills.

 The idea is to have a portfolio repository where each branch is dedicated to a different topic (see "TABLE OF CONTENTS" below) that I am reasearching.
 While I realize that this is not the most conventional way to utilize branches, I believe it is a good method to manage the portfolio data for the time being and work on each topic separately.

-Each branch of the repository will have its README.md file updated accordingly with relevent information about the technology, the reasearch that I have done, how to use the included code etc.
+Each branch of the repository will have its README.md file updated accordingly with relevent information about the technology, the reasearch that I have done and how to use the included code.

 ## TABLE OF CONTENTS